Skip to content

-One of the most researched probiotic strains for constipation is Bifidobacterium lactis BB-12®, which has also been researched in children8.
+One of the most researched probiotic strains for occasional constipation is Bifidobacterium lactis BB-12®, which has also been researched in children8.
 In clinical trials, individuals who took B. lactis BB-12® had significantly more bowel movements per week9 without causing loose stools10.
-The strain Bacillus coagulans Unique-IS2 has also been shown to reduce constipation and straining in children25.
+The strain Bacillus coagulans Unique-IS2 has also been shown to reduce occasional constipation and straining in children25.

 Another strain, Bifidobacterium breve M-16V®, has been shown to improve stool consistency in young children28.
 In one clinical trial, children who took B. breve M-16V® for 12 weeks had a softer stool consistency compared to the control group.
 If after a few days your child has still not had a bowel movement or they often suffer from regularity issues, then consult with your child’s doctor.

 Practitioners may also like to read Best Probiotics for Constipation on the Probiotic Professionals site.

 Unfortunately, taking antibiotics can wipe out lots of friendly bacteria as well as bad bacteria, this can lead to a microbial imbalance.11 If your child needs to take antibiotics and is already taking a daily probiotic supplement, you can continue giving them this but just leave a two-hour gap between the antibiotic and probiotic.